Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

 \subsubsection{Mediation Analysis}

-Entorhinal cortex, a small region in medial temporal lobes, is among the earliest sites affected by AD pathology and is considered a key origin point for tau accumulation \cite{igarashi2023entorhinal}.
+Entorhinal cortex, a small region in the medial temporal lobes, is among the earliest sites affected by AD pathology and is considered a key origin point for tau accumulation \cite{igarashi2023entorhinal}.
 From this condition, pathological tau spreads to other brain regions via neural connections, contributing to disease progression and cognitive decline.
 The spread of tau pathology in AD is believed to follow a prion-like mechanism, advancing transneuronally across synaptically and functionally connected regions \cite{wang2024characterization}.
 At the same time, tau deposition is known to disrupt FC, suggesting a reciprocal relationship between network integrity and tau progression \cite{roemer2025amyloid, franzmeier2022tau}.
-Motivated by this interplay, we conducted a mediation analysis to explore whether high-order functional features captured by hypergraph-derived hyperedge weights might mediate the link between entorhinal cortex tau burden, as measured by SUVR from tau-PET, and cognitive performance.
-The same analysis was performed on the hyperedge weights extracted from the Schaefer FNs.
-The analysis was conducted on a subset of the original cohort, including only participants with available entorhinal cortex tau SUVR values provided by ADNI and corresponding cognitive scores, and considering all diagnostic groups jointly.
-As a result, five MCI and three AD patients were excluded due to missing data.
-The following linear regressions modeled the relations between variables:
+Motivated by this interplay, we conducted a mediation analysis, with and without covariates (age, sex, years of education, and APOE4), to explore whether high-order functional features captured by hypergraph-derived hyperedge weights of all methods might mediate the link between entorhinal cortex tau burden, as measured by SUVR from tau-PET, and cognitive performance.
+The same analysis was performed on the weights extracted from the Schaefer 100 FNs, where each FN was considered as a hyperedge.
+To note, this analysis was conducted on a subset of the original cohort of ADNI-3 and considering all diagnostic groups jointly.
+More specifically, five MCI and three AD patients did not have the entorhinal cortex tau SUVR values and/or cognitive scores available, and for this reason, they were excluded from the analysis.